200+ Travel Agent Rates, 2023 [+PDF Download]

 5. Rules Most Likely Apply

 Travel agent discounts are often saddled with long terms and conditions and/or fine print.
-This fine print may be peppered with info like blackout dates, rates are subject to change (without asking for your permission), or mentions that travel agent rates are non-commissionable.
+This fine print may be peppered with info like blackout dates or that rates are subject to change (without asking for your permission).
+Unsurprisingly, travel agent rates are non-commissionable.

 What the heck are travel agent commissions?